operator-framework/operator-controller/docs/drafts/derive-serviceaccount.md

 The service account must have permissions to:
  - create and manage the extension's `CustomResourceDefinition`s
- - create and manage the resources in packaged in the bundle
+ - create and manage the resources packaged in the bundle
  - grant the extension controller's service account the permissions it requires for its operation
  - create and manage the extension controller's service account
  - create and manage the `Role`s, `RoleBinding`s, `ClusterRole`s, and `ClusterRoleBinding`s associated with the extension controller's service account